The COW, the CROW

 The medieval theologian Thomas Aquinas said of Greed: “ . . . it is a sin directly against one's neighbor, since one man cannot over-abound in external riches, without another man lacking them."
 Mahatma Gandhi said something similar, “The earth provides enough to satisfy every man's need, but not every man's greed.”

-Elizabeth Magie is the lady who invented Monopoly, originally called the Landlords Game.
+Elizabeth Magie is the lady who invented Monopoly, which she originally called the Landlords Game.
 To play this game of ‘chance’, as she called it in her patent application of 1904, each player would roll the dice, moving continuously around a board, benefitting from good and bad luck, buying property, paying rents, taxes and penalties, attempting to become the ‘winner’.
 The triumphant player would have the greatest amount of wealth at the end of the game, bankrupting all the others along the way.

 According to Magie, the reason she developed the game, was not mere fun and entertainment.
 She developed and patented the game to teach something: to demonstrate the harmful effects of Capitalism and the ‘monopolization’ of land as they existed at the turn of the century in the West.